stacyderuiter/TagTools/Slides/Event_Detection.md

 ========================================================

 - What is a threshold?
-    - A ratio of signal power to noise power (_Principles of Underwater Sound for Engineers_ by Robert Urick)
+    - A ratio of event signal power to noise power (_Principles of Underwater Sound for Engineers_ by Robert Urick)
 - A signal that exceeds this ratio constitutes a detected behavior event

 <img src="Event_Detection-figure/unnamed-chunk-2-1.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />